openebs-archive/openebs-docs/docs/prerequisites.md

 **Verify iSCSI is configured**

 In Red Hat Enterprise Linux 7, the iSCSI service is lazily started by default: the service starts after running the `iscsiadm` command.
-If iSCSI is already installed on the host,check that initiator name is configured  using the following command.
+If iSCSI is already installed on the host, check that initiator name is configured  using the following command.

 ```
  cat /etc/iscsi/initiatorname.iscsi